kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/migrate_from_ingress.md

 ### What dry-run does NOT do

+Dry-run is only effective on Gateways that have not yet been deployed.
+If the Gateway already has AWS resources (indicated by the presence of a controller finalizer), the `gateway.k8s.aws/dry-run` annotation is ignored and normal reconciliation proceeds.
+This prevents accidentally freezing a live or provisioning ALB by adding the dry-run annotation after deployment.

 Dry-run intentionally skips every action that would touch AWS or cluster state beyond the Gateway annotation/status it owns: